Azure/application-gateway-kubernetes-ingress/docs/tutorial.md

 After a few seconds, you  can access the `guestbook` service through the Application Gateway HTTPS url using the automatically issued `Lets Encrypt` certificate.

-NOTE: Before the `Lets Encrypt` certificate expires, `cert-manager` will  update the certificate in the kubernetes secret store.
+Before the `Lets Encrypt` certificate expires, `cert-manager` will  update the certificate in the kubernetes secret store.
 At that point, application-gateway-ingress-controller will apply the updated secret referenced in the ingress resources it is using to configure the Application Gateway.

 ## Integrate with other services